Five Steps for Effective Monitoring of Network Traffic

 Optimization of Voice, Video and Unified Communications

-The most common and obvious network traffic performance issues are related to collaborate applications.
+The most common and obvious network traffic performance issues are related to collaborative applications.
 In slow networks, end-users often encounter jitters, loss of packets, when using voice, video or other communications applications.
 These often surface as poor video quality or voice quality.
 Using flow and packet analysis is critical to isolating and quickly resolving these network traffic issues.

 Optimization to Quality of Service Levels

 Quality of Service (QoS) is about monitoring and managing data traffic to reduce latency on the network per an established service level.
-Establishing QoS policies and managing to these polices ensures network resources get the necessary network bandwidth to meet the required service-level.
+Establishing QoS policies and managing these policies ensures network resources get the necessary network bandwidth to meet the required service-level.
 Monitoring traffic to established QoS policies is fundamental to proper network traffic monitoring and optimization.